alp1n3-dev/cast/README.md

 **v0.4**

 - [ ] Fix error returning structure and handle errors correctly and in better places.
-- [ ] Create tests & benchmark tests for all files, flags, args, etc.
+- [ ] Create tests & benchmark tests for all files, flags, args, etc. Have these also run in GitHub.
 - [x] Custom variables
 - [ ] Cross-run variable storage / .env support (Look into YAML, koanf, etc.)